-But because we can’t ask our dogs if they are having a headache, the next best thing to do is observe.
+But because we can’t ask our dogs, the next best thing to do is observe.
 After your dog eats bananas, always observe them for the next 24 hours or so.
 If you feel like there is a change in behavior, such as a lack of energy, they may possibly be experiencing a headache.
-But, we can’t be certain.

 How Can Dogs Eat Bananas?

 Dogs can eat bananas, but only in moderation like many other fruits.
 As you can see, bananas are loaded with sugar, which is the only negative for dog consumption.
-That being said, bananas should be used solely as a tasty snack and not a replacement for a meal when it comes to your dog.
+That being said, bananas should be used as a tasty snack and not a replacement for a meal.

 Bananas should also never be included into your dog’s daily diet routine.
 Failure to do so may cause some serious (but usually not fatal) unhealthy side effects to your dog.
 However, when given to your dog in moderation, it can actually benefit their health.